What is Film?

 Film: The course for you?

-If you dream of becoming the new darling of Hollywood, and of immersing yourself in every aspect of film production, then this is not the course for you.
+If you dream of becoming the new darling of Hollywood, and of immersing yourself in the practicalities of film production, then this is not the course for you.
 Film at Trinity is built on strong academic and intellectual foundations, core courses include the history of Hollywood filmmaking, Introduction to non-Western cinemas, aspects of European cinemas, Irish cinema and theories of the digital image.
 You will also be introduced to basic screenwriting and filmmaking, using the format of the writers’ room, and exploring the potential of the smartphone to create mini-dramas.
 You will study documentary theory and follow this up by making a short documentary film.
 In third and fourth year, you will build on the fundamentals you have learnt through more advanced options, while always maintaining a balance between critical learning and practical outputs.

 Film at Trinity

-Performing Arts at Trinity was ranked in the top 100 subjects worldwide in the QS Rankings 2022, reflecting the quality of our teaching and learning.
 Film students are encouraged to collaborate with other students in the School through shared learning modules and facilities.
 Equally, students of Film are very engaged in DU Film Society and in the student-run film journal, Trinity Film Review.
 Film students regularly attend film festivals, including the Berlin Film Festival and the Venice Film Festival, and organise screenings and film events.

 The pathways available are Single Honours, Major with Minor and Joint Honours.
 There may also be an opportunity to take this subject up as a New Minor Subject from second year.